mendicant-original/s10-notes/design.md

 end
 ```

 If each of these classes are actually building upon one another's functionality, and each child is actually a specialized superset of its parent class, it makes sense to use class inheritance.
-However, it is likely to be the case in a scenario like this that the classes mentioned are simply a set of independent handlers which should all be run in sequences.
+However, it is likely to be the case in a scenario like this that the classes mentioned are simply a set of independent handlers which should all be run by the `List` object.
 If that is the case, it makes sense to flatten the structure by using modules instead of subclassing:

 ```ruby
 module Maildo